How to enable Do Not Track (DNT) in Chrome, Firefox, Edge, Opera and Internet Explorer

 In Google Chrome, press the "Customize and control Google Chrome" button on the top right corner.
 It looks like three dots arranged vertically.
 In the menu that opens, click or tap Settings.

-Now you have two options: click or tap Settings, in the top-left corner, or scroll down and click or tap Advanced, at the bottom of the list with settings.
+Scroll down and click or tap Advanced, at the bottom of the list with settings.

 You are informed about what it means to enable Do Not Track (DNT).
 Click or tap Confirm, and you are done.